gridiron-zone/furya/docs/concepts/bech32-prefix.md

 # Bech32 on GRIDhub

 Bech32 is a new Bitcoin address format proposed by Pieter Wuille and Greg Maxwell.
 Besides Bitcoin addresses, Bech32 can encode any short binary data.
-In the GRID network, keys and addresses may refer to a number of different roles in the network like accounts, validators etc. The GRID network is designed to use the Bech32 address format to provide robust integrity checks on data.
+In the FURY network, keys and addresses may refer to a number of different roles in the network like accounts, validators etc. The FURY network is designed to use the Bech32 address format to provide robust integrity checks on data.
 The human readable part(HRP) makes it more efficient to read and the users could see error messages.
 More details in [bip-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)

 ## Human Readable Part Table